TraceRicholson/trw_frontend_two/README.md

 [Licensing](#licensing)<br/>

 # What exactly is this?
-We're so glad you asked.
-Robot Kitchen is a website containing a select, currated list of recipes for your tasting enjoyment.
-It's a simple way to get the recipe you want without having to read 20 paragraphs about a person.
-This really is the ultimate recipe website you've been searching for your whole life.
+Resfeber Studios is my side project, and this website is a place to showcase my work and give people an avenue to reach out.

 # How do I install this?
 Easy!
 See steps 1 - 53 below.

 Kidding.
 As this is a personal project, this repo is copyrighted and unavailable for personal use.  :(

-If you would like to visit the site, you are more than welcome to do so at: [INSERT LINK HERE]
+If you would like to visit the site, you are more than welcome to do so at: https://www.resfeberstudios.com

 # How do I use this?

-Click on this link: []
+Click on this link: https://www.resfeberstudios.com

 # Related Projects:
-BAckend for this projet: https://github.com/TraceRicholson/trw_backend
+Backend for this projet: https://github.com/TraceRicholson/trw_backend

 # Who created this thing anyway?
 That's a fantastic question.
 One we definitely have an answer to.
 First, we'll need you to sign a Non-Disclosure Agreement (NDA).
-Just in case the "Ricky" incident happens again.
-Poor Ricky...
+Just in case the "Jamie" incident happens again.
+First Ricky, and now Jamie.
+Poor Jamie...

 Now that you've signed that, below is a list of our team members and GitHub usernames in case you want to see other random projects we've created:<br/>